Homes and buildings always need to be built, repaired, or maintained.

-When developing your brand story consider the following:
+When developing your brand story and brand strategy, consider the following:

 - What is the origin of your company?
 Often you will see ‘constructing since’ this or that year as part of branding.
 This provides reassurance to clients that you are well-established and trustworthy.